Squarific/TiledCanvas/readme.md

     tiledCanvas.drawRegion(0, 0, 20, 20);
     tiledCanvas.execute();

+### Note on properties

+After an execute the queue is emptied, that also means that all properties are reset to the default value!

 ### Getting properties

 If you get a property from the canvas it needs to run trough the whole queue on